-We receive lots of inquiries about developing apps that work like Uber.
-But not everyone who wants something Uber-like is looking to build a taxi app.
+We receive lots of inquiries from e-businesses about developing apps that work like Uber.
+But not everyone who wants something Uber-like is looking to build a taxi app for the modernization of their business.
 Transportation is a huge market that’s increasingly embracing mobile and web apps.
-Perhaps unsurprisingly, the logistics industry is heavily investing in mobile technology by creating applications for smartphones and big screens.
+Perhaps unsurprisingly, the logistics industry is heavily investing in custom logistics app development.

 Tapping into these tools helps logistics companies improve productivity, reduce costs, and increase customer satisfaction, which means a better chance of acquiring new customers and holding onto existing customers in an extremely competitive market.

-So what exactly can a web or mobile app for a transportation service do to make all these magical things happen?
-Let’s shed some light on some of the most important features of a logistics app — location tracking, traffic information, fleet management, and asset tracking and management — that help logistics companies significantly improve their business processes and increase their overall business performance.
+So what exactly can a app for a transportation service on the web mobile mobile platforms do to make all these magical things happen?
+Let’s shed some light on some of the most important features of a high-qality logistics app — location and tracking, traffic information, fleet management, and asset tracking and management — that help logistics companies significantly improve their business processes and increase their overall business performance.

-Location tracking can solve several problems.
+Location tracking software can solve several problems.
 First, you can easily monitor a truck’s location and predict whether it will be on time.
-Second, in case a truck breaks down, a dispatcher can see where the breakdown happened and find the nearest service center.
+Second, in case a truck breaks down, a dispatcher can see where the breakdown happened and guide the truck driver to the nearest service center.

 In the past, in case of a breakdown a driver called a dispatcher or road breakdown department, which searched for the nearest mechanic that sent a service truck.
 Now, location tracking helps to facilitate communication and avoid financial losses due to delay.

 So the first step in transportation mobile app development is enabling location tracking.
 There are two types of vehicle location tracking — passive and active.
-In the past, the logistics industry mainly used passive devices.
+In the past, the logistics industry mainly used passive devices to supply data for their delivery tracking apps.
 But data can only be downloaded from them after a vehicle returns to a predetermined point.
-Now the industry is using active tracking devices that can transfer information in real time.
+Now the industry is using active tracking devices that can transfer real-time information.
 Active tracking comes in two types: cellular and satellite.

 [This is how location tracking works]